EmiraDga/devops-ci-cd/README.md

 # devops-ci-cd
-this is devops final project
+this is devops final project!!